StateMachineJunkie/OpenSkyAPI/README.md

 # OpenSkyAPI
-Swift wrapper for OpenSky Network API
+Swift wrapper for the OpenSky Network API